 Our History

 In the spirit of reconciliation, the Brockville Public Library acknowledges the land on which it was originally established, and the work that it does, takes place on the territories of the Huron-Wendat, Haudenosaunee, and Anishinabek Peoples.
+We are grateful for the significant and invaluable contributions First Nations, Inuit and Métis Peoples have made and continue to make across Turtle Island despite the historic and ongoing effects of colonialism.

 As part of the Ontario Library Association, the staff and leadership at the Brockville Public Library are committed to active participation in reconciliation by amplifying Indigenous voices year-round, listening, learning, and providing resources so that we may work towards fulfilling CFLA-FCAB’s Truth & Reconciliation Committee Recommendations.